Don’t you think taking care of ourselves to lose weight, feel better, improve health, and reduce stress can

 One of my favorite authors, Priscilla Shirer, writes what I found as a shocking truth in her book The Armor of God.
 Her words nearly knocked me over when I read, “One of the most cunning tricks of the enemy is to get us to sink our energy into changing [ourselves] instead of focusing it on cultivating health and wellness in Christ.”

 This is so true!
 I’ve lived that way, and it creates a LOT of stress!

 2 Applying Faith in Self-care Goals Avoids Stress and Brings Us Closer to God

 Thankfully, God created our bodies with our physical, mental and emotional, and spiritual systems woven as one.
 He created us with this unique design so that we could apply our faith in our self-care and goals.

-Applying faith in our self-care goals avoids the worldly distraction of quick or overnight changes.
+Applying faith in our self-care goals avoids the distractions of quick or overnight changes.